niplav/site/two_people_on_a_planet.md

 If they both start walking in the same direction, the method still
 succeeds: one of the two people has a distance of less than half of the length of the equator to the starting point of the other person.
-This person `$p_1$` walks that distance, and then can use that fact as a distinguishing strategy for acting, namely, turning around and starting to walk towards the other person.
-The other person `$p_2$` can use the fact that their distance to the starting point of the other person is more than half of the length of the equator to distinguish themselves, and continue walking.
-Because `$p_1$` is now walking towards `$p_2$`, they will definitely meet.
+This person p₁ walks that distance, and then can use that fact as a distinguishing strategy for acting, namely, turning around and starting to walk towards the other person.
+The other person p₂ can use the fact that their distance to the starting point of the other person is more than half of the length of the equator to distinguish themselves, and continue walking.
+Because p₁ is now walking towards p₂, they will definitely meet.
 Interestingly, because they are both walking the whole time, it will take them less than one walk across the whole equator for this algorithm (again including the journey from the pole to the equator).

+### Difference to Other Solutions

+Of course, this strategy is only one of infinitely many that will result in the two people meeting after a constant time.
+Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°N, 0°E etc. TODO: Find out whether this is written correctly).
+However, the proposed strategy is different from these.

+First of all, it is not person-specific: Both people follow the same strategy, and still manage to meet each other in constant time.
+This is not the case for strategies that involve one person doing something different from the other person: there is no way for them to know which one of them was meant in the first place, unless specific characteristica are given (but those are, of course, also person-specific).

+Second, it does not need an absolute coordinate system.
+The algorithm works even when the two people only known where the equator is (e.g. with an inner sense of direction or a compass), since they randomly choose directions once they have reached the equator.

+This allows quite restricted conditions for the algorithm to work:
+Each of the people knows the direction towards the equator, knows how much they have walked, and can leave one sign on the surface (more are not needed, since the point where they both reached the equator is the only relevant information to both).

 Complications
 -------------